Customer Stories / Retail

-Amazon Robotics Uses Amazon SageMaker to Enable ML Inferencing at Scale
+Amazon Robotics Uses Amazon SageMaker and AWS Inferentia to Enable ML Inferencing at Scale

 Amazon Robotics uses its software and machinery to automate the flow of inventory in Amazon fulfillment centers.
 There are three main physical components to the company’s system: mobile shelving units, robots, and employee workstations.
 The robots deliver mobile shelving units to stations, and employees either put inventory in (stowing) or take it out (picking).
 “Our existing stow-and-pick workflows can sometimes create a bottleneck for downstream processing,” says Eli Gallaudet, a senior software manager at Amazon Robotics.
 “In 2017, we kicked off an initiative to figure out how to make some of those workflows simpler.”